Calvinfr96/data-structures-and-algorithms/merge_sort.md

     - merge([10,24], [73,76]) returns [10,24,73,76].
     - An important thing to note about the recursion here is that left1 must fully resolve before right1 is calculated, then right1 must fully resolve before the function returns.
     - Both merge and mergeSort are being called recursively in this function.
+## Time and Space Complexity
+- The time complexity in the best (almost sorted), worst (completely reversed), and average (somewhat sorted) case is O(n*log(n)).
+- The space complexity in all cases is O(n).
+- The time complexity is the same in all cases because the algorithm will split the array and merge it back together regardless of its initial sort.
+- The relationship between the size of the array and the number of splits performed by the mergeSort function is log(n) (base 2).
+For an 8-item array, 3 splits are performed.
+For 32-item array, 5 splits are performed.
+- The relationship between the size of the array and the number of comparisons performed by the merge function is linear (O(n) comparisons).
+- This means the total time complexity of the mergeSort function is O(n*log(n)).